ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A slight chance of drizzle.
-Cloudy.
+Mostly cloudy.
 High near 45, with temperatures falling to around 39 in the afternoon.
-West wind 3 to
+West wind
-         10 mph.
+         3 to 10 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">